Parsedata-2020/spring-oidc-conclave-authentication/doc/DESIGN.md

 * The host uses the authorization code to retrieve an OIDC token from the OP
   * The token contains the same `nonce` value

-Now, a session is established!
+Now, a session has been established!
 Notice that the enclave has not been involved until this point.
 Within this session, a user can send encrypted Mail to the enclave.
 First, the user retrieves the remote attestation of the enclave by visiting the `/attestation` endpoint exposed by the untrusted host.
 The public key from this attestation can be used to generate